After creating a best Everton XI of the decade, we’ve decided to create our WORST XI made up of Everton players from over the past 10 years.

 Centre-back – Antolin Alcaraz

-The real damage was done in his second season, as a cataclysmic performance in Kiev helped Everton fall to a 5-2 romping at the hands of Dynamo Kiev in the Europa League.
+A cataclysmic performance in the Ukraine helped Everton fall to a 5-2 romping at the hands of Dynamo Kiev in the Europa League in 2015, as Alcaraz departed that summer.

 Centre-back – Ashley Williams